VS Code integration

 Specifies the folder path to the JDK.
 Use this setting if the extension cannot find Java automatically.

-Hide warnings for future changes, deprecations, and removals.
+Enable additional warnings for future deprecations, potential problems, and other discouraged patterns.

 Language server